wso2-attic/ballerina-integrator/README.md

 - As the first step, you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
 It points to the directory structure of the service that we developed above and it will create an executable binary out of that.

 ```
-   $ballerina build data_backed_service
+   $ ballerina build data_backed_service
 ```

 - Once the data_backed_service.balx is created in the ./target folder, you can run that with the following command.

 ```
-   $ballerina run target/data_backed_service.balx
+   $ ballerina run target/data_backed_service.balx
 ```

 - The successful execution of the service should show us the following output.